runvnc/evolvingbitcoin/README.md

 ## Bitcoin as a High-Tech Tool for Social Organization

-Bitcoin shows that social organization is becoming a high tech information technology.
+Bitcoin shows that social organization is becoming an information technology.
 In order to evolve bitcoin and technologies like it, and at the same time improve society to the degree that aspects are now structured by these technologies, we have the old information technology integration problems to solve.